-elpy-company-add-completion-from-shell (Customize Option)
+elpy-get-info-from-shell (Customize Option)

-If t, add completion candidates gathered from the current python shell.
-Normally elpy provides completion using static code analysis (from jedi).
-With this option set to t, elpy will add the completion candidates from the associated python shell.
-This allow to have decent completion candidates when the static code analysis fails.
+If t, use the shell to gather docstrings and completions.
+Normally elpy provides completion and documentation using static code analysis (from jedi).
+With this option set to t, elpy will add the completion candidates and the docstrings from the associated python shell.
+This allows to have decent completion candidates and documentation when the static code analysis fails. the static code analysis fails.